 A lack of water can also cause leaf loss.
 With a sudden heavy rainfall or watering, the tree’s roots will overcompensate and take up too much moisture too quickly.
 The fruit will then quickly swell and burst if the rind is weakened.

 Because the rind isn’t elastic and unable to stretch along with the pulp’s swelling, it will split at its weakest point.
 You can expect the same thing when you irrigate excessively or overwater your tree after a long period of leaving the soil dry.

-Splitting mainly occurs when the orange tree goes through a period of drought and then gets a large amount of water.
-The weakened fruit gets a quick and large volume of water, causing it to split.
-The best way to prevent oranges from splitting on the tree is to gradually increase the water after a period of drought.
+Since split oranges happen when the orange tree goes through a period of drought and then gets a large amount of water, the best way to prevent oranges from splitting is to slowly and gradually increase the water after a period of drought.

 First, make sure you allow the soil to dry before you water it next.
 From there, apply a light watering session, just to moisten the soil a bit.